charneetk/grpc-py-helloWorld/README.md

 # Run the Client

+1. Create a .env file:
+    You must create a .env file in the root directory of the project to define the required environment variables.
+The script uses DROOLS_API_URL to communicate with the Drools API.

+2. Ensure Drools is Running:
+    This script assumes the Drools API is running at the URL specified in DROOLS_API_URL.
+Make sure Drools is set up correctly and that it is running on the specified URL

-Once the server is running, navigate to the client/ directory and run the client to send a request to the server: python client.py
+3. Once the server is running, navigate to the client/ directory and run the client to send a request to the server: python client.py

-The client will send a HelloRequest with the name "World" and print the server's response.
+4. Input Prompt:
+    The script will prompt you for two inputs:

+            Message Text: Enter the message text you want to verify with Drools.
+            Message Status: Enter the status for the message.
+Valid values are NEW or PROCESSED

+5. Drools API Call:
+    The script will send the provided message text and status to the Drools API for validation.
+If the rule is verified (i.e., the status returned is PROCESSED), it proceeds to make a gRPC call.

+6.  gRPC Call:
+    If the Drools rule is verified successfully, the script proceeds to call a gRPC service (SayHello), passing the message text as the name parameter.
+The response from the gRPC service is printed.

 # Expected Output

 When the client successfully connects to the server, the output should be:

-Greeter client received: Hello, Codeblock!
+Greeter client received: Hello, <>!